msseeley/ads/02_Problem_Solving_Approaches/notes: problem_solving_process.md

 4. **Code**<br>
 Code out your approach.
     - based on your approach/notes, code through the steps.
+    - start with/prioritize the simplest parts and ignore anything too tricky
+    - go back to the tricky aspects and incorporate those into the solution

 5. **Test** <br>
-From your given test cases, work through a test or two to see if your code work
+From your given test cases, work through a test or two to see if your code work.
+    - go through line by line with your test case(s)

+_**Refactor**_

 6. **Optimize**<br> Go through your code and if you have time, figure out places to optimize the code or at least discuss ideas for optimization.
+    - can you simplify what you've written?
+    - what is the Big O?
+    - can you make the Big O more optimal, even just discussing?
+    - if at a company, does this follow style and code guidelines?
+    - how have other people solved this problem?